 What is the ARC programme?

-For the past 15 years, ARC has continuously evolved and contributed with various outputs (policy recommendations, research, and events) to the ASEM Education Process, and created opportunities for key Asian and European stakeholders to connect.
-ARC’s role as a valuable dialogue partner has been reiterated in all ASEMMEs, and its outcomes and outputs helped to sustain a dynamic ASEM Education Process.
-Take a look at the past editions here.
+For the past 15 years, ARC continuously evolved and contributed with various outputs (policy recommendations, research, and events) to the ASEM Education Process, and created opportunities for key Asian and European stakeholders to connect.
+ARC’s role as a valuable dialogue partner was reiterated in all ASEMMEs, and its outcomes and outputs helped to sustain a dynamic ASEM Education Process.
+Take a look at the previous editions here.

-The ARC programme cycle covers two years and is aligned with the timeline of the ASEMMEs.
+The ARC programme cycle covered two years and was aligned with the timeline of the ASEMMEs.
 Its results, including research, and policy recommendations, feed into the preparations for ASEM Education Senior Officials’ Meetings (SOMs) and the ASEM Education Ministers’ Meetings (MEs), which ARC experts are invited to attend.

-Now running on its tenth cycle, ARC’s objectives are ►
+Having concluded its tenth cycle, ARC’s objectives were ►

 Knowledge Exchange